ICRW program gives young Indian man the confidence to speak up about violence against women.

 Support our efforts to involve men and boys in improving women’s lives.

 The children’s melodies mix with the noise of blowing aluminum strips that hang above some of the community’s skinny walkways.
-The strips are leftover decorations from Eid, a Muslim celebration.
-When an occasional breeze hits them, they produce a symphony of sound, much like a rainstorm on a tin roof.
+An occasional breeze hits the leftover decorations from the Muslim celebration of Eid and they produce a symphony of sound, much like a rainstorm on a tin roof.

 One of the walkways here leads to 20-year-old Rajesh Jadhav’s house.
 A plaque on his family’s front door reading “God Bless Our Home,” greets guests, as does a handshake from Rajesh.
 The cane stalk-thin young man with soft eyes and a wide smile is part of the International Center for Research on Women’s (ICRW) “Parivartan” program.